ndina/Reddit-Flask/README.md

 ## Testing

-Explanation how to run the automated tests for this system
+Explanation how to run the automated tests for this system.

 ##### testing using [pytest](https://docs.pytest.org/en/latest/)